-21.1.2 Credit concentration
+23.1.2 Credit concentration

 Credit concentration risk arises when a number of counterparties are engaged in similar business activities, or activities in the same geographical region, or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
-The Group manages its exposure to credit concentration risk by monitoring the level of concentration on each of its portfolios through several dimensions and in some cases limiting the exposure.
+The Group manages its exposure to credit concentration risk by monitoring the level of concentration on each of its portfolios through several dimensions and in some cases actively limiting the exposure.

-The Group's exposure to credit risk arising from cash and cash equivalents and loans and advances to credit institutions is managed by the Treasury function.
+The Group's exposure to credit risk arising from cash and cash equivalents, derivatives held for risk management and due to credit institutions is managed by the Treasury function.
 The credit ratings for counterparties used by the Group are summarised below.

-As at 30 September 2021 Fitch Rating Outlook Moody's Rating Outlook S&P Rating Outlook HSBC Bank plc AA- Negative A1 Stable A+ Stable National Westminster Bank plc A+ Stable A1 Stable A+ Stable United Kingdom AA- - - - AA -
+As at 30 September 2021 Fitch Rating Outlook Moody's Rating Outlook S&P Rating Outlook HSBC Bank plc AA- Stable A1 Stable A+ Stable National Westminster Bank plc A+ Stable A1 Stable А Stable United Kingdom AA- Stable Aa3 Negative AA Negative